mnblanco/R4DSSolution/_build/tidy.md

 #> # ... with 6 more rows
 ```

-In `table3`, each row is a (country, year) combination with the column `rate` having the rate of cases to population as a character string in the format `"cases/rate"`.
+Each row in `table3` is a (country, year) combination with the column `rate` having the rate of cases to population as a character string in the format `"cases/rate"`.

 ```r
 table3